– Are there puppies available for adoption?

 Friendliness is far more related to a dog’s breed than a dog’s sex.
 Selecting a responsible breeder is a crucial factor for charity for two reasons.
 Suppose you are looking for a friendly dog.
 In that case, you will want a breeder with experience in dogs that are not aggressive and cared for compassionately.
 Early socialization is vital, ensuring your dog is calm and is not afraid to be around people or animals.

 It’s known that Male dogs engage more often in social play with humans than females.
-The difference with females is that they are more accessible and have a more calming behaviour than humans.
+The difference with females is that they are more accessible and have a more calming behaviours than humans.

 The non-aggressive, affectionate nature generally found with Labradoodles is not gender related.
 Both males and females make excellent family members.
 We recommend that your puppy gets spayed or neutered when your vet advises.
 It protects your dog from various diseases and disorders and removes the hormones responsible for some of the more gender-related traits, such as ‘marking’ territory or humping.